Floer theory and flips: algebras

-\subsection{\ainfty algebras}
+\section{\ainfty algebras}

-The theory of homotopy-associative algebras was introduced by Stasheff \cite{st:ho} in order to capture algebraic structures on the space of cochains on loop spaces.
+Homotopy-associative algebras were introduced by Stasheff \cite{st:ho} in order to capture algebraic structures on the space of cochains on loop spaces.
+We follow the sign convention in Seidel \cite{seidel:sub}.
 Let $g > 0$ be an even integer.
-A {\em $\Z_g$-graded \ainfty algebra} consists of a $\Z_g$-graded vector space $A$ together with for each $d \ge 0$ a multilinear {\em composition map}
+A {\em $\Z_g$-graded \ainfty algebra} consists of a $\Z_g$-graded vector space $A$ together with for each $d \ge 0$ a multilinear degree zero {\em composition map}

-satisfying the {\em \ainfty-associativity equations}
+satisfying the {\em \ainfty-associativity equations} \cite[(2.1)]{seidel:sub}

 for any tuple of homogeneous elements $a_1,\ldots,a_d$ with degrees $|a_1|, \ldots, |a_d| \in \Z_g$.
 The signs are the {\em shifted Koszul signs}, that is, the Koszul signs for the shifted grading in which the structure maps have degree one as in Kontsevich-Soibelman \cite{ks:ainfty}.
-The notation $[2-d]$ denotes a degree shift by $2-d$, so that $\mu^1$ has degree $1$, $\mu^2$ has degree $0$ etc. The element $\mu^0(1) \in A$ (where $1 \in \Lambda$ is the unit) is called the {\em curvature} of the algebra.
+The notation $[2-d]$ denotes a degree shift by $2-d$, so that without the shifting \llabel{shifting} $\mu^1$ has degree $1$, $\mu^2$ has degree $0$ etc. The element $\mu^0(1) \in A$ (where $1 \in \Lambda$ is the unit) is called the {\em curvature} of the algebra.
 The \ainfty algebra $A$ is {\em flat} if the curvature vanishes.
 A {\em strict unit} for $A$ is an element $e_A \in A$ such that

 A {\em strictly unital} \ainfty algebra is an \ainfty algebra equipped with a strict unit.
 The {\em cohomology} of a flat \ainfty algebra $A$ is defined by

 The algebra structure on $H(\mu^1)$ is given by